schlezes/vue-app-food/README.md

 Going further,

-The click event on any food group inside one of the 12 squares will produce either a red banner, green banner or orange banner.
+A click event on any food group inside one of the 12 squares will produce either a red banner, green banner or orange banner.

 Green means okay.
 Red signifies do not combine.
 Orange signifies another food group for selection is available.